gratifyguy/botkit-mock/README.md

 # README #

-BotMock - Test Botkit and Slack responses
+BotMock - Write tests for Botkit.

 ### Setup ###

+1. Clone repo
-1. Run `npm install`
+2. Run `npm install`
-2. Run `npm test`
+3. Run `npm test`
+4. Copy `mocks` into your project root

 ### Flags ###
-`first` - if true, indicates that the user spoke first.
+`first` - indicates which user spoke first in multi-user testing.

-`deep` - indicates which message to return in `.then()`.
-1 is the last message, 2 is the second-to-last, etc..
+`deep` - indicates the index of the conversation response to return in `.then()`.
+0 is the last response, 1 is the second-to-last, etc..

+`isAssertion` - indicates the conversation response array to return in `.then()` in multi-user testing.

 ### How To Use ###

-You can include `botMock` in your own Botkit project to mock Botkit responses.
-Just subsitute `botMock` when testing.
+BotMock works by intercepting your normal Botkit instance.

 ```

 var bot;
 if(env !== 'test'){
+    // your normal bot instance
-    bot = require('../app/bots/bot');
+    bot = require('app/bots/bot');
 }

 else{
+    // your mock bot instance
-    var botMock =  require('../test/mock/botMock');
+    var botMock =  require('mocks/botMock');
     bot = new botMock.controller('userSlackId', 'userName').bot;
 }
 ```